phareim/weird/README.md

-# THIS IS A PLAYGROUND
+# Dette er en lekestue

 This repository appears to be a collection of various JavaScript sorting algorithms, utility scripts, and a few other miscellaneous scripts.
 Here's a summary of the contents: